Myanmar

 In September it was reported that, although same-sex sexual activity is not criminalised at the federal level, a special task force had been set up to investigate alleged ‘homosexual activity’.
 That month over fifty people were arrested in Jakarta on suspicion of organising a ‘gay party’.
 Nine were charged under the anti-pornography law.
 ILGA World reports that the nine men were sentenced to four to five years’ imprisonment each.

-In May, two gay men in Aceh were charged with violating Article 63 of Aceh’s Criminal Code, and were each publicly caned 83 times before a crowd of onlookers.
+In May, it was reported that two gay men in Aceh were charged with violating Article 63 of Aceh’s Criminal Code, and were each publicly caned 83 times before a crowd of onlookers.
 The men were not allowed to speak with lawyers after being detained by Sharia Police, according to human rights organisations.
 This was the first instance in which individuals had been charged and publicly caned for homosexuality under Aceh’s 2014 law.

 The US Department of State report found that LGBT advocacy groups were not permitted to formally register.
 Discrimination and violence against LGBT people were reported, with families often putting minors into therapy, confining them to their homes, or pressuring them to enter heterosexual marriages.
 Local reports documented the harassment, detention, and extortion of transgender people, who also faced discrimination in employment, healthcare, and registration of their gender identity.

-In January, following the conviction of Reynhard Sinaga of 159 sexual offences against 48 men in the UK – described as “the most prolific rapist in British legal history” – an Indonesian mayor, Mohammad Idris, calledfor anti-LGBT raids and other measures to prevent the “spread of LGBT”.
+In January, following the conviction of Reynhard Sinaga of 159 sexual offences against 48 men in the UK – described as “the most prolific rapist in British legal history” – an Indonesian mayor, Mohammad Idris, called for anti-LGBT raids and other measures to prevent the “spread of LGBT”.
 Amnesty International strongly condemned the mayor’s “vicious campaign”, asserting that “there can be no justification for these hateful raids.”

 It was reported in February that during the previous three years, Indonesians increasingly turned to exorcisms in an effort to “cure” members of the LGBT community.
 In some cases, such practices have been government-sponsored.
 Between November and December 2019 alone, Padang police arrested 18 same-sex couples and forced them to undergo conversion exorcisms.